microvm/microvm-spec/memory-model.rst

 memory location
     A memory location is a region of data storage in the memory which can represent a data value.

     When the memory location is in the heap memory, it is part of a heap object.
     When the heap object is moved by the garbage collector, the memory location remains to be the same part of the object.

+    When the memory location A is in the stack memory, and the memory is deallocated because the stack frame is popped, and the same space is reused by another allocation on the stack, the newly allocated memory location B is different from A.

     NOTE: The "object" in the C language is the counterpart of "memory location" in µVM.
 The µVM does not have bit fields and a memory location is always an